0xAdil/my-learning-rust/README.md

 Any mention of chapters in following refers to "the book" at https://doc.rust-lang.org/book/

-- Getting a mental taste of syntax: https://cheats.rs/
+- Getting a mental taste of syntax, first three sections only: https://cheats.rs/

 - Skim reviewing RustConf 2019 video again, this has been pinned for weeks I've been through it several times by now.